Tricklebyte/BlazorId_App/README.md

 Authentication in SignalR apps is established with the initial connection.
 The CascadingAuthenticationState component receives the authentication information upon intial connection and cascades this information to all descendant components.<br/>

 #### AuthorizeRouteView component
-##### The AuthorizeRouteView component grant or denies access to routes based on the user's authorization status. <br/>
+* Controls to application routes based on the user's authorization status. <br/>
-* This provides an additional layer of security to hiding nav menu items and prevents the user from navigating directly to an unauthorized page by typing in the URI.
+* Prevents the user from navigation to an unauthorized page by typing in the URI browser.
-* Components with the **@Page Directive** support authorization attributes.
-These attributes are used by the AuthorizeRouteView to allow only authorized users to navigate to the page at the router level.
-* When the authorization fails, the code in the **NotAuthorized** element is activated and route is denied.
-A denial message is returned to the caller instead of the page.
-* When the authorization succeeds, the code in the **NotAuthorized** element is not activated and the requested is returned as usual.

- #### Component Level Authorization Attribute
-Components with the @Page directive support the use of Authorization attibutes.
-The CascadingAuthenticationState component allows access to The results of these attributes are used by the **AuthorizedView** and **AuthorizedRouteView** components.
+* The component must contain the @Page directive meaning it is a routable component.
+* The component must contain an Authorization attribute that is used to the generate authorization status<br/>

 **App.razor**<br/><br/>

 ```xml